Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 Of wandering past stalls of fresh fish and exotic seafood, dodging hand-drawn wooden dolleys shuffling stacks of white styrofoam containers across a ring-shaped corridor, and standing beneath the brilliant streams of light flooding through skylights and reflecting off damp floors.

-I remember waiting at 3 am with sleep-deprived tourists, all of us tired but eager to watch the legendary morning tuna auction.
-And I can still almost taste the fresh slices of sushi at breakfast in the outer markets.
+I remember waiting at 3 am with other sleep-deprived tourists, all of us tired but eager to witness the legendary morning tuna auction.
+And I can still almost taste the fresh slices of sashimi at breakfast in the outer markets.
 These are still some of my favorite memories of Tokyo.

 The old Tsukiji Market is gone, its past legacy carried on by the remaining shops and restaurants in the outer markets and its future reborn at the new Toyosu Fish Market complex.
 The tuna auctions still happen everyday.
 Read out for my tips to make the most of your experience at its new home.